RickofManc/the-coffee-collective/README.md

 ### Company Information

 To convert 'Browsers' and 'Researchers' into buyers we have to convey the reasons why they should purchase from TCC.
 If we can communicate this we should be able to instil the same beliefs TCC have in their coffee into these user types.
 If successful trade should increase.
-To do this I have included a page on the company, and it's rich history in the coffee trade, and in addition key information on sustainability and accessibility to communicate some of the values of TCC.
+To do this I have included a page on the company, it's rich history in the coffee trade, and in addition key information on sustainability and accessibility to communicate some of the values of TCC.

 <p align="center">
     <img src="readme-images/the_coffee_collective_our_story.png" />